 How to Register

-- Schedule a time to meet with a SEAS staff member by calling 401-863-9588 (see below for more info about this step).
+5. Schedule a time to meet with a SAS staff member by calling 401-863-9588 (see below for more information about this step).

 All forms can be found on our left-hand menu under "Forms and Registration Materials."
 They can also be requested by emailing [email protected]

-Early in the semester it is important for registering students to meet individually with a SEAS staff member to review documentation, discuss needs, and learn about how the accommodation process works.
-Appointments can be scheduled by calling the SEAS office at 401-863-9588.
 If a student is in the Providence area over the summer we are glad to meet before the semester begins.
-These appointments are essential for students in need of academic supports as we will officially approve accommodations and explain the process of communicating with faculty in this meeting.
-So please do not forget to come see us after you arrive!
+These appointments are essential for students in need of academic support as we will officially approve accommodations and explain the process of communicating with faculty in this meeting.
+So please do not forget to call and schedule an appointment after sending us your documentation!

-While SEAS will support and work with students throughout this process, students seeking accommodations should be aware that it is their responsibility to:
+While SAS will support and work with students throughout this process, students seeking accommodations should be aware that it is their responsibility to:

-- Supply supporting documentation to SEAS to determine appropriate services and accommodations.
+- Supply supporting documentation to SAS to determine appropriate services and accommodations.

-- Confirm the adequacy of accommodations as soon as possible and notify SEAS whenever the student encounters unsatisfactory conditions.
+- Confirm the adequacy of accommodations as soon as possible and notify SAS whenever the student encounters unsatisfactory conditions.

 - Obtain syllabi and lists of course materials for reproduction in alternate formats (as needed).

-- Adhere to deadlines established by SEAS, Residential Life, faculty, the Registrar, etc.
+- Adhere to deadlines established by SAS, Residential Life, faculty, the Registrar, etc.

 - Pursue financial aid or state vocational rehabilitation support for things above and beyond accommodations, such as personal equipment needs.

-- Notify SEAS of pre-registered classes for the following semester so accessible space can be arranged (if necessary).
+- Notify SAS of pre-registered classes for the following semester so accessible space can be arranged (if necessary)